ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ###  Configuration data objects

 ####  Requests
 The `requests` configuration object specifies the URLs used to transmit data to an analytics platform.
-The `request-name` is used in the trigger configuration to specify what request should be sent in response to a particular event.
+The `request-name` specifies what request should be sent in response to a particular event (e.g., `pageview`, `event`, etc.) .
 The `request-value` is an https URL.
 These values may include placeholder tokens that can reference other requests or variables.

 ```javascript
 "requests": {